Below are questions to help get the conversation started at your book club or group. General questions are provided at the end.

 - Bechard makes his second appearance and offers advice to Haruto.
 Should he have helped her more?

 - A strange windstorm prevents Haruto’s presence from being detected by the soldiers who are patrolling the city.
 Do you think the windstorm was a natural occurrence?

 - When Haruto visits Father Chong at the parsonage, he opens up his home to her.
 Should she have been honest with him about trying to escape from the soldiers?

 CHAPTER 9 — Darkest Before the Dawn

-- When Zachary is discovered by the missionaries on the shore, he is near death, yet, with their help, he recovers.
-Why does the author keep introducing people who follow very different belief systems to each other?
+- When Zachary is discovered by the missionaries on the shore of the Amazon River, he is near death, yet with their help (and Bechard’s), he recovers.
+Why does the author keep putting people who follow different belief systems together?

 CHAPTER 10 — The Desolate Reservation